Seattle Police Case Study

 Seattle City ordinance prohibits SPD from using video surveillance of public areas unless the department has obtained a search warrant or has an active criminal investigation.
 Although, SPD does not typically make use of CCTV as a crime prevention tool, the department does use CCTV footage from businesses and other organizations to investigate crimes, particularly retail thefts.

 –Random preventive patrol: The department is transitioning toward using a data-driven approach to deployment.
-While random preventive patrol still remains one patrol approach in Seattle (just as in almost every major city), the department is committed to more innovative patrol strategies and revising the Neighborhood Policing Plan (see below) to develop a “world class scientifically driven approach to deployment and crime fighting.”
+While random preventive patrol still remains one patrol approach in Seattle (just as in almost every major city), the department is committed to more innovative patrol strategies to develop a “world class scientifically driven approach to deployment and crime fighting.”
 These efforts will include real-time crime mapping software and additional training for crime analysts, as well as a greater focus on hot spots by crime analysts on hot spots.
 Analysts will work to quickly relay information about hot spots to front line officers.
 As noted above, the department has already made efforts to increase its focus on drug, juvenile, and property crime hot spots.

-–Rapid response to 911 calls for service: SPD’s Neighborhood Policing Plan adopted in 2008 focuses on responding to emergency calls for service in seven minutes or less any time and any place within the city.
+–Rapid response to 911 calls for service: SPD’s Neighborhood Policing Plan adopted in 2008 focused on responding to emergency calls for service in seven minutes or less any time and any place within the city.
 Rapid response has not been strongly linked to suspect apprehension in prior research, although rapid response is useful in certain emergency situations.
-Importantly, the Neighborhood Policing Plan also focuses on what police are doing in between calls for service and the plan’s website calls for “an aggregate of no less than 30% of patrol time available for proactive work on chronic neighborhood crime and safety-related issues.”
+Importantly, the Neighborhood Policing Plan also focused on what police were doing in between calls for service and the plan’s website called for “an aggregate of no less than 30% of patrol time available for proactive work on chronic neighborhood crime and safety-related issues.”

 –Mandatory arrest: Washington state has a mandatory arrest law for misdemeanor domestic violence cases.
 Officers in the SPD must arrest if there is probable cause to believe an incident of domestic violence occurred in the past four hours (see more from the Municipal Court of Seattle).